 Pros VS Cons of Factor 75

 A lot of people really enjoy using a meal delivery service because they don’t have to cook a whole lot in order to be able to eat a healthy, nutritious, and delicious meal.
 You don’t have to think about grocery shopping, any prep work, recipes, or anything like that.
-You can literally walk in the door after a hard day at work, pop a meal in the oven, and have dinner 5-10 minutes later.
+You can literally walk in the door after a hard day at work, pop a meal in the oven, and have lunch and dinner 5-10 minutes later.

 Factor 75 is also great for people who love to eat, but hate cooking (or don’t have the option of cooking).
-I think Factor 75 could be great for people who live in apartments or in a city, where you don’t have a huge kitchen to messy up every night.
-In the long run, you’re going to end up saving money, because you’re not wasting any food, since everything comes pre-made.
+I think Factor 75 could be great for people who live in apartments or in a city, where you don’t have a huge kitchen too messy up every night.
+In the long run, you’re going to end up saving money, because you’re not wasting any food since everything comes pre-made.

 One of the most common complaints that people have about any meal delivery service is that there’s a lot of waste generated through the service.
 Each meal you get comes wrapped in a plastic and paper container, while all of the containers come with a bag or a box.

 |Pros of Factor 75

 |If you’re looking to feed your entire family, this will be extremely expensive.
 Program works best with feeding a single person or a couple.

-|Food choices change every season||Packaging needs some work.
+|Packaging needs some work.
 I would prefer my food to not be touching so nothing gets too soggy or mix when it shouldn’t.

 |Meals are delivered right to your door and you don’t have to be home to accept the delivery

 |Factor 75 uses fresh, organic food

 |Meals are never frozen, but you have the option to freeze them yourself.
 Easy to cook ahead of time and store.
 Their containers are even resuable!